hsh-elc/grappa-webservice/documents/concept/test_environment/1-1_overall_picture.md

 You need to install a web server (Apache), a database (MySQL), and PHP as well as Tomcat, Redis and Docker.
 You also need WSL and (as a proposal) eclipse as your IDE.
 Some Grappa backend plugins need Gradle as a build tool.
 Grappa will be built using Maven.
-As Java versions you need JDK SE 10 and (for some graders) JDK SE 8.
+As Java versions you need JDK SE 17.

 * Apache, MySQL and PHP come with the xampp distribution and will run on Windows.
 * Eclipse will run on Windows.